ibm-cloud-docs/watson-assistant/search-integration-enhancement.md

 ## Use search when no action matches
 {: #search-no-action-matches}

 You can use the search integration with the built-in [No action matches](/docs/watson-assistant?topic=watson-assistant-handle-errors#no-action-matches) capability.
-By adding search to *No action matches*, you can have your assistant refer to search when a customer asks a question that isn't addressed by an existing action.
+By adding search to **No matches**, you can have your assistant refer to search when a customer asks a question that isn't addressed by an existing action.